jalalianmohsen89/REST-Countries-API/README.md

 ## Credits

-This project was inspired by the [Frontend Mentor Mohsen Jalalian.
+This project was inspired by the [Frontend Mentor Mohsen Jalalian].

 ## License